peetrike/scripts/src/RdpServer/ShadowSession/README.md

 execution policy for running that script.
 The shortcut in desktop or Start Menu should be enough.

-When script is runned without command-line parameters (shortcut), then user gets list of all existing sessions in the farm.
+When script is started without command-line parameters (shortcut), then user gets list of all existing sessions in the farm.
 Only one must be selected to establish shadow session.